eqy/autotosis/README.md

 - Overlaying dynamic text at a fine granuarlity to video clips
 - Trimming long videos to regions of interest according to model predictions
 - Concatenating clips of interest into longer highlight reels.

+One remaining issue is that of choosing when to cut/trim clips.
+Currently, autotosis just uses hard 5-second boundaries for binning and trimming video segments, but this can create jarring cuts when things don't align well with 5-second intervals.
+It may be possible to use some handcrafted heuristics to smooth things out (e.g., by tracking audio levels or monitoring the predictions of the model in a fine-grained way), but for now the focus is mainly on improving the prediction quality to generate usable highlight reels.

 ## Dependencies
 - python 3.6